hozi8-web3/shardmint/README.md

    - **This is normal!** Custom ERC-20 tokens don't auto-appear in MetaMask
    - Use the "Add to MetaMask" button in the dApp after deployment
    - Or manually add: MetaMask → Import tokens → Paste contract address
-   - Verify you're on the correct network (Shardeum Unstablenet)
+   - Verify you're on the correct network (Shardeum EVM Testnet)

 6. **"Token shows extremely large numbers in wallet"**
    - **This is normal!** You're seeing wei units, not token amounts